hpc-data-services/hpc-data-services.github.io/bofs.md

 ---------------------------- | ------------------| --------------
 Tuesday, November 19th 2019  | 5:15pm - 6:45pm   | *501/502*

+### Agenda

+* Introduction to Data Services in HPC and BoF directions (Jerome Soumagne)
+* Panel Discussion (moderator: Rob Ross)
+  * Hardware and Facilities: trends and challenges
+  * Software: development, test, scaling, maintenance challenges
+  * User/developer Adoption: barriers and challenges
+  * Vision and long term directions

+Q&A with the panelists and experience sharing are very much encouraged!

+### Panelists

+Will be leading the panel discussion and provide each their own perspective on HPC data services:
+* André Brinkmann (JGU)
+* Stéphane Ethier (PPPL)
+* Paolo Faraboschi (HPE)
+* Glenn Lockwood (NERSC)
+* Carlos Maltzahn (UC Santa Cruz)

 ### Organization

 The BoF is organized by: